ragnard/trino-k8s/README.md

 system.logs(
   namespace,           -- required
   selector,            -- required: NAME or TYPE/NAME like deployment/nginx
-  container,           -- optional: defaults to all containers in pod limit                -- optional: number of log lines to retrieve, defaults to all )
+  container            -- optional: defaults to all containers in pod )
 ```